how sheffield in the 80s became a hive of musical and artistic experimentation

 The Sheffield Scene pushed video art and dance music in a new weird and wild new direction.

-1982 was the 80s crystallised and equally, undoubtedly, it was the year of Sheffield.
+1982 was undoubtedly the year of Sheffield.
 A year was ushered in with The Human League's Don't You Want Me Baby sitting at the top of the charts.
-The crowning commercial glory of a scene that had been at the experimental forefront of a new wave of culture since Cabaret Voltaire formed in the mid-70s.
+The crowning commercial glory of a scene that had been at the experimental forefront of a new wave of culture since the mid-70s when Cabaret Voltaire formed.
 A timeframe that had seen The Human League go from art school punk outsiders pioneering unconventional machine music inspired by the electronic synthesizer sounds of German krautrock bands like Kraftwerk and Can and Neu! to wild pop hitmakers destined to top the charts.
-Forget the Arctic Monkeys and Pulp and grim kitchen sink realism, forget Kes and Coronation Street, this is the story of the North in the early 80s as a hive of dystopian futurism, and how Sheffield was the centre of it all.
+So forget the Arctic Monkeys and Pulp and grim kitchen sink realism, forget Kes and Coronation Street, this is the story of the North in the early 80s as a hive of dystopian futurism, and how Sheffield was the centre of it all.

-It was a relatively short lived phenomenon, mainly in 83/84/85, as Cabaret Voltaire turned away from the purity of the underground and took their combative ear to the mainstream, introducing more danceable structures and recognisable instruments into their sound (again using the dominant cultural form as a way of undermining it).
+It was a relatively short lived phenomenon, mainly in 83/84/85, as Cabaret Voltaire turned away from the purity of the underground and took their combative ear to the mainstream, introducing more danceable structures and recognisable instruments into their sound.
 And as a short lived phenomenon that occurred mainly outside the gallery, it has been quite under represented in the history of underground art movements in this country and excluded from a canonical 80s that repositioned The Human League not as freaky outsiders with long hair, make-up, wearing high heels and making abrasive industrial music, but as big bombastic makers of pop music.

 This short lived phenomenon of Scratch Video is also the focus of a new exhibition as part of Art Sheffield.
 Art Sheffield's curator, Martin Clark, of Bergen Kunsthall in Norway, has selected only video and sound work to be displayed across the city, and often in site specific places that reflect not just the context of the art, but the unique histories of the city.
 From old Victorian works buildings, to the massive Moore Street Power Station to the new buildings of Sheffield Hallam university, indicative of the city's protected turn away from an industrial economy and toward a knowledge.
 There's work from a wide range of international artists, from Charles Atlas to Pat Hearn and Shelley Lake, who were exploring and exploding the possibilities of video in the 70s, to more recent experiments by the likes of Steven Claydon and Mark Fell.
 The Scratch Video (alongside the work of Mark Fell, though more on that later) forms the undeniable heart of the exhibition though.